Fear and Loathing in Protocol Analysis2020-09-07

 Nobody else from Zoom (Max, etc.) had anything to add at that point.
 Despite working with them for over a week, having two conference calls, poring over eight models and identifying an actual non-obvious attack using Verifpal, all I got from Zoom were implicit threats, and Verifpal was never cited or credited in any of their published work.

 Ultimately, NLnet, the organization that’s very kindly funded Verifpal research over the past year, published a post in which we discussed Verifpal’s contributions to Zoom – instead of having any input from Zoom on that post, I was worried that we’d hear from their lawyers the entire time.
+On the other hand, Max Krohn and his team knowingly committed plagiarism and have gotten away with it with absolutely no consequences.

 I’ve decided to start publicly documenting instances like this when they happen with Verifpal after not doing so with previous projects and work.
 I’ve regretted not doing so, as it seems to embolden people to abuse and take advantage of more junior and less reputable people in their field.